Death toll climbs and Arab-Israeli protests intensify as Israel and Gaza slip toward war

 “Hamas missiles do not differentiate between Jews and Arabs,” said Lod Mayor Yair Revivo.

-He called for calm in Lod and other cities with large Arab populations, saying: “The day, after we will still have to live here together.”
+He called for calm in Lod and other cities with large Arab populations.
+“The day after, we will still have to live here together,” he said.

 Hendrix reported from Jerusalem.